feathersjs/docs/guides/basics/starting.md

-# Getting started
+# Our first Feathers application

 Now that we are [set up](./setup.md) we can create our first Feathers application.
 It will work in both, NodeJS and the browser.
-First, let's put the examples into their own folder:
+First, let's create a new folder for all our examples to run in:

 ```
 mkdir feathers-basics
 cd feathers-basics
 ```

-Since any Feathers application is a Node application, we should create a default [package.json](https://docs.npmjs.com/files/package.json) using `npm`:
+Since any Feathers application is a Node application, we now create a default [package.json](https://docs.npmjs.com/files/package.json) using `npm`:

 ```
 npm init --yes